TEPPP-software/TEPPP/README.md

 * lk | Calculates the linking number between each pair of chains in the systemLinking Numbers
 * wr | Calculates the Writhe of each chain in the system

-All `base` commands are called using the same syntax.
-There is one required parameter:
+All `base` commands are called using the same syntax:

-1. The filename (including path) of the data file containing the coordinates of the system to analyze.
+The filename (including path) of the data file containing the coordinates of the system to analyze followed by CHAIN_LENGTH NUM_CHAINS BOX_DIM

 In addition to these `base` commands, there are several types of variant commands also included in TEPPP. `periodic` commands analyze the topological entanglement of a given system while accounting for periodic boundary conditions.
 The `periodic` commands that are currently available are:

 * periodic_wr | Calculates the periodic Writhe of each chain in the system
 * periodic_lk | Calculates the periodic linking number between each pair of chains in the system

-The syntax for calling `periodic` commands is the same as the syntax for calling `base` commands; there is one required parameter:
+The syntax for calling `periodic` commands is the same as the syntax for calling `base` commands.

-1. The filename (including path) of the data file containing the coordinates of the system to analyze.

 `scan` commands are used to analyze the topological entanglement of certain parts of chains rather than the entire chain.
 For example, if a user wants to the part of a single chain that contributes the most to the overall Writhe of that chain, they would use a `scan` command.
 The `scan` commands that are currently available are: